Is ‘Best Practice’ a Roadblock to Improving Asset Management?

 When is ‘best practice’ not best practice?

-Public infrastructure organisations are generally required to publish asset management strategies, plans, and other information to keep stakeholders informed of upcoming activities and enable external scrutiny of asset management performance.
-In these documents, a common statement is that the organisation has implemented, or is in the process of implementing, ‘best practice asset management’—a very significant claim.
+Public infrastructure organisations are generally required to publish asset management strategies, plans, and other information to keep stakeholders informed and enable external scrutiny of asset management performance.
+In these documents, a common claim is that the organisation has implemented, or is in the process of implementing, 'best practice asset management' — a significant assertion.

-The notion that your critical service providers have implemented ‘best practice’ is undoubtedly appealing for a consumer and may well help foster confidence among the organisation’s stakeholders.
+The notion that critical service providers have implemented 'best practice' is undoubtedly appealing for consumers and may help foster confidence among stakeholders.
 However, there are two important reasons why this confidence may not be justified.

-The first is the fact that authoritative sources of these ‘best practices’ are seldom referenced, or if they are, it is often unclear exactly which ‘best practices’ have been adopted and to what extent.
-It is also rare to find examples where independent verification has been sought.
+The first is that authoritative sources of these 'best practices' are seldom referenced, and where they are, it is often unclear exactly which practices have been adopted and to what extent.
+Independent verification is rare.
 This makes it impossible to determine whether the claim can be substantiated.

 Does ‘best practice’ asset management even exist?

-There is support for a ‘best fit’ approach in the asset management domain.
-For example, the Institute of Asset Management’s (IAM) Asset Management Maturity Scale and Guidance describes the highest maturity grade, ‘Excellence’, as “a dynamic and context-sensitive state”.
-Additionally, organisations that report verifiable higher levels of asset management maturity tend to focus on delivering improvements based on self-identified gaps between where they are and where they need to be to consistently meet the expectations of their stakeholders.
+There is support for a 'best fit' approach in the asset management domain.
+The Institute of Asset Management's Maturity Scale and Guidance describes the highest maturity grade, 'Excellence', as "a dynamic and context-sensitive state."
+Organisations that report verifiably higher levels of asset management maturity tend to focus on delivering improvements based on self-identified gaps between where they are and where they need to be to consistently meet stakeholder expectations.

 What about ISO 55001?

-The ISO 55001 standard, against which an organisation may become certified, specifies the requirements that an asset management system (which encompasses policy, objectives, and processes to achieve those objectives) must meet.
-The standard is however silent on ‘practices’ or ‘how’ asset management should be done (a fact which in itself may be commentary on the existence of context independent ‘best practices’).
+ISO 55001, against which an organisation may become certified, specifies the requirements that an asset management system must meet.
+The standard is silent on practices or 'how' asset management should be done — a fact which may itself be commentary on the existence of context-independent 'best practices'.

-Meeting the requirements of ISO 55001 requires an organisation to consolidate its existing practices into a coherent process framework, identify and close gaps, and put in place methods to ensure organisational learning will result in ongoing improvement to the processes.
-In this way an organisation will meet the fundamental requirements for asset management by developing and refining practices that are appropriate for its own context.
+Meeting the requirements of ISO 55001 requires an organisation to consolidate its existing practices into a coherent process framework, identify and close gaps, and put in place methods to ensure ongoing organisational learning and improvement.
+In this way an organisation develops and refines practices that are appropriate for its own context.

 Conclusion

-All infrastructure and other asset-intensive organisations should be striving to become better asset managers tomorrow than they are today.
-This requires asset management fundamentals and requirements such as those set out in the ISO 55000 standards to be understood and translated into effective asset management practices within each organisation.
-Knowledge transfer between organisations and across industries by sharing practices that work should be encouraged, as even though the practices may not be directly transferrable, simply exposing people to different ways of thinking and doing things is valuable.
+All infrastructure and asset-intensive organisations should be striving to become better asset managers tomorrow than they are today.
+This requires asset management fundamentals such as those set out in the ISO 55000 standards to be understood and translated into effective practices within each organisation.
+Knowledge transfer between organisations and across industries should be encouraged — even where practices are not directly transferable, exposure to different ways of thinking and working is valuable.

 My final suggestion on 'best practice'?
 Foster within your organisation a culture supportive of learning paired with an insatiable hunger for evidence-based improvement, and leave 'best practice' for others to use to describe you.